iamdurga/iamdurga.github.io/_posts/2022-06-3-multi-layer-perceptron.md

 $$v_j = \sum(w_{ji} y_i) $$ compute the output of each unit j. $$ y_i = \frac{1}{1 + e^{-vj}}$$

 ## Back- Propagation
 The back-propagation algorithm is a popular approach for training multilayer perceptrons.
-There are two stages to the training.
+There are two stages to the training of MLP.

 * Forward Phase
 * Backward Phase